peter-grajcar/emojiScript/README.md

 ##### 2.3.3.
 Boolean

-Boolean data type support 🏇, ◀️, ▶️ operators and may have values either 👍 or 👎
+Boolean data type may have values either 👍 or 👎

 ```
 😄 👉 👍❤️